AllatNet-Internetsysteme/yii2-extendedrights-module/README.md

 		],
 	],

+Make Sure that you Use Extendedrights its Own User identity class.
+Don't use Yii2's default identity class

 Thats it, it is installed.
-For custom tables the extension generates itself.

 Usage
 ==================
 Admin Panel: domain.tld/extendedrights
-Admin Panel is currently only Germen
+Admin Panel is currently only German

 Get user with Profile